thomasrobertgee/recipe-app/README.md

 - **AI-powered Recipe Modification:** Users can request modifications to any recipe (e.g., "make this vegan", "double the servings"), and the AI will generate a new, updated version.
 - **My Pantry Feature:** Users can add from a categorized list of staple ingredients to their personal pantry.
 Pantry state is managed globally via React Context.
 - **Barcode Scanning:** Users can scan product barcodes using their device camera to quickly add items to their pantry (utilizes Open Food Facts API via backend proxy).
-- **Receipt Scanning (Beta):** Users can upload or take a photo of a receipt.
-Google Cloud Vision OCR extracts text, and OpenAI API parses items to add them to the pantry.
+- **Receipt Scanning (with Correction UI):** Users can upload or take a photo of a receipt.
+Google Cloud Vision OCR extracts text, and OpenAI API parses potential items.
+A modal displays these items, allowing the user to correct names, add missing items, or remove incorrect ones before adding them to their pantry.
 - **Recipe Ratings & Filtering:** Users can rate recipes and filter/sort them.
 - **Intelligent Shopping List:**
     - A dynamic list that consolidles ingredients, calculates costs, and tracks spending against a user's budget.